-We'll set off to explore the more open areas of Trinidad’s central lowlands.
+One morning, we'll set off to explore the more open areas of Trinidad’s central lowlands.
 Aripo is the island's only surviving savanna habitat, its fields and scrub supporting a variety of birds that will mostly be new to us today.
-Savanna Hawk, Yellow-headed Caracara, Southern Lapwing, Striped Cuckoo, Bran-coloured Flycatcher, Grey Kingbird, White-headed Marsh Tyrant, Fork-tailed Flycatcher and the comical Green-rumped Parrotlet are likely here, along with grassland finches such as the handsome Ruddy-breasted Seedeater, brightly coloured Grassland Yellow-finch and the tiny Blue-black Grassquit.
+Savanna Hawk, Yellow-headed Caracara, Southern Lapwing, Striped Cuckoo, Bran-coloured Flycatcher, Grey Kingbird, White-headed Marsh Tyrant, Fork-tailed Flycatcher and the comical Green-rumped Parrotlet are likely to be seen here, along with grassland finches such as the handsome Ruddy-breasted Seedeater, brightly coloured Grassland Yellow-finch and the tiny Blue-black Grassquit.

-A late afternoon and evening visit to Waller Field provides an opportunity to look for Red-bellied Macaws, hiding beneath the fronds of their favoured Moriche Palms or coming in to roost.
-The yellow-hooded Moriche Oriole (regarded as a subspecies of Epaulet Oriole by some) is another speciality of this area, while Black-crested Antshrikes and diminutive Ochre-lored Flatbills cavort in the scrub.
-We will take a packed dinner with us this evening so we can stay out later than usual to look for night birds.
-Tropical Screech Owl, Common Pauraque and White-tailed Nightjar await.
+Having enjoyed another of Asa Wright's delicious packed lunches, we head to nearby Waller Field to look for Red-bellied Macaw - either to find them hiding beneath the fronds of their favoured Moriche Palms or coming in to roost.
+The yellow-hooded Moriche Oriole (regarded by some as a subspecies of Epaulet Oriole) is another speciality at Waller Field, while Black-crested Antshrikes and diminutive Ochre-lored Flatbills cavort in the scrub.
+We return to our lodge for dinner this evening and afterwards may take a short stroll (optional) along the driveway to look for night creatures.

 WATERLOO & CARONI BOAT TRIP